br1code/habits-together/README.md

 If the request failed, we should display user-friendly errors.

-If the request is successfull, we must store the `accessToken` from the response somewhere locally, and use it to execute any following requests to the API (TODO: using an Interceptor or something similar?
-Find a library.)
+If the request is successfull, we must store the `accessToken` from the response somewhere locally, and use it to execute any following requests to the API.
 After that, the user gets redirected to `/`.

 The Signup link redirects the page to `/signup`.

-### Signup `/signup`
+### Signup `/signup` ✅

 **If user is already authenticated, it gets redirected to `/`**